SystemsApproach/tcpcc/avoidance.rst

       ACM SIGCOMM '94 Symposium.
 August 1994.
 (Reprinted in IEEE/ACM Transactions on Networking, October 1995).

 Whereas every approach described to date sees packet loss as a congestion signal and tries to react to *control* congestion after the onset, TCP Vegas takes an *avoidance-based* approach to congestion: it tries to detect changes in the measured throughput rate, and adjust the sending rate *before* congestion becomes severe enough to cause packet loss.
-This chapter describes the general "Vegas strategy" and—as we did with Tahoe/Reno in the previous chapter—walks through the incremental changes applied to that strategy over time.
+This chapter describes the general "Vegas strategy", along with three example variations to that strategy introduced over time.
 This case study culminates in the BBR algorithm championed by Google today.

 5.1 TCP Vegas
 -------------